 A few more rapids exist before the entrance to Behemoth, noted by a short pool created by a landslide coming in from the right.
-There is a lead in rapid, then an eddy on the right to scout the entrance to Behemoth.
+There is a lead in rapid, then an eddy on the right to scout the Rapid of No Return, which leads to a moving hallway above Behemoth.
 If it's your first time, scouting from the landslide is not a bad idea.

-The entrance to Behemoth is a little tricky, but can be thoroughly scouted and even portaged on the right.
+The Rapid of No Return is a little tricky, but can be thoroughly scouted and even portaged on the right.
 Below the entrance, catch an eddy on the left before the big horizon line that is Behemoth to scout.

 The scout/portage route at the entrance to Behemoth.